Parallel Image Processing using the Accelerator: The Basics

-Sorting the input data makes it deterministic, independent of how
+Sorting the input data makes it deterministic, independent of which

-depending on its output, will only execute once for a given input.
-It
+all jobs depending on its output, will only execute once for a given

-is only when inputs, parameters or source code change that programs
+input.
+It is only when inputs, parameters or source code change that

 Before we have a closer look at the